luuply/changes/20200524/README.md

 "><h4>Women’s Lacrosse</h4><ol><li><a href="http://dev106.developer24x7.com/cnp910/school/stanford-university/?sport_name=womens-lacrosse">Stanford University Demo</a><p class="home-rate"><span class="ratings dashicons dashicons-star-filled"></span><span class="rate-val">4.6</span></p></li></ol><a class="" href="http://dev106.developer24x7.com/cnp910/luuply-login/">See full list</a></div>
 ```

+Update: this has been resolved on mobile only, not on desktop.
+Please double-check this!

 ### (FIXED) Mobile Responsiveness Issue

 On mobile, "Choose a sport" isn't visible in any page when it's in the header because of text overflow.
 The homepage is fine, but everywhere else is not.
 See: